jonnor/datascience-master/tip360/report.md

 ## Physical

 To make a sensor unit that could fit into an office or home, a custom enclosure was designed and prototyped.
 In small scale this can be CNC machined, and at larger scales it can be injection molded.

 ![Prototype viewed from front.
 Custom enclosure CNC machined from acrylic plastic](./images/proto1-front.jpg)

-The overall dimensions when fitting the 4x18650 batteries is 100x100x25 mm.
+The overall dimensions required for fitting the 4x 18650 batteries is 100x100x25 mm.
 The prototype shown only has height=20mm.

 ## Installation